wende/elchemy/roadmap/STRUCTURES.md

 }
 ```

-But be advised that using this "polymorpic" approach strips us from the ability to use type aliases as constructors.
+But be advised that using this "polymorphic" approach strips us from the ability to use type aliases as constructors.